syncfusion/blazor-docs/src/common/getting-started/server-side-blazor.md

     ![select framework](images/blazor-select-template.png)

-5. Choose **Blazor Server App** from the dashboard and click the **Create** button to create a new Blazor Server application.
+5. Choose **Blazor Server App** from the dashboard, and then click the **Create** button to create a new Blazor Server application.

     ![select framework](images/blazor-server-template.png)

 ## Installing Syncfusion Blazor packages in the application

-You can use any one of the below standard to install the Syncfusion Blazor library in your application.
+You can use any one of the below standards to install the Syncfusion Blazor library in your application.

 ### Using Syncfusion Blazor individual NuGet Packages [New standard]

 > Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.
 We highly recommend this new standard for your Blazor production applications.
-Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) for the benefits of the individual NuGet packages.
+Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) to know the benefits of the individual NuGet packages.

 1. Now, install **Syncfusion.Blazor.Calendars** NuGet package to the new application using the `NuGet Package Manager`.
 Refer to the [Individual NuGet Packages](https://blazor.syncfusion.com/documentation/nuget-packages/) section for the available NuGet packages.